TEAM-WNS/.github/profile/README.md

 <p align="center">We make some cool things</p>

 ## Who are we?
-- Team WNS is a team of three high school students.
+- Team WNS is a team of two high school students.

 ## Our skills
 - Java
 - python
 - nestJs
-- expressJs
 - Kotlin
 - C#
-- Rustlang